PravallikaRoyal/Python_Beginner_Friendly_Projects/Rock-Paper-Scissor/README.md

 Rock, Paper, Scissors! 🪨📄✂️
-Welcome to the classic game of chance and strategy, now in your terminal!
+Welcome to the classic game of chance and strategy!
 Pit your wits against the computer in this simple yet fun implementation of Rock, Paper, Scissors.

 Rules of the Game 📜:
 Rock crushes Scissors (Rock wins) 🪨 > ✂️